dentarg/auth0-blog/_posts/2016-10-11-auth0-with-azure-documentdb.markdown

 ## Establishing the integration

-In this step, we will use the connection string information we collected on the Azure Portal to create a **custom database provider**.
+In this step, we will use the connection string information we collected in the Azure Portal to create a **custom database provider**.
 In your Auth0 Dashboard, you will see a _Connections > Database_ configuration section:

 ![Auth0's Dashboard Connections menu](https://cdn.auth0.com/blog/auth0-and-documentdb/dashboard-menu.png)